On pro-isomorphic zeta functions of $D^*$-groups of even Hirsch length: Introduction

-In \cite{GrSe84}, Grunewald and Segal considered $\DD^*$-groups which they define as torsion free radicable nilpotent groups of class $2$ and of finite rank with centres of rank $2$.
-They classified the indecomposable constituents of such groups according to two infinite families of class two nilpotent groups of rank-two centre.
-Each $\DD^*$ group represents a commensurability class of finitely generated torsion-free nilpotent groups; from hereon we refer to the latter as `$D^*$-groups'.
-In the current paper we consider `indecomposable' $D^*$ groups of even Hirsch length, whose members are given by the following presentations:
+We now provide more details.
+In \cite[\S 6]{GrSe84}, Grunewald and Segal considered $\mathcal{D}^*$-groups, that is, torsion-free radicable class-two nilpotent groups of finite rank with rank-two centres.
+They classified the indecomposable constituents of such groups, by giving a parametrisation in terms of the rank and -- in even rank -- an extra datum, namely the projective equivalence class of an associated binary form over~$\Q$.
+Each $\mathcal{D}^*$-group is the radicable hull of a $D^*$-group, determined up to commensurability.
+We refer to such `integral representatives' of indecomposable $\mathcal{D}^*$-groups as \emph{$\Q$-indecomposable $D^*$-groups}.